devops329/devops/instruction/deliverable7Environments/deliverable7Environments.md

 ### Final CI workflow

-When you are done with all of these changes, you JWT Pizza CI workflow should look similar to the [file found here](ci.yml).
+When you are done with all of these changes, your JWT Pizza CI workflow should look similar to the [file found here](ci.yml).
 At this point you should be very familiar with each step in this workflow.
 If you don't feel confident with anything then take some time to dig into them deeper and ask for some help if there are things that still seem confusing.

 ## Manually deploying to production